-11. Order Subject to Modification.
+- 10. Order Subject to Modification.
 This Order is subject to modification by the court on its own motion or on motion of any party or any other person with standing concerning the subject matter.
-The Order must not, however, be modified until the parties have been given notice and an opportunity to be heard on the proposed modification.

-12. No Prior Judicial Determination.
+The Order must not, however, be modified until the parties have been given notice and an opportunity to be heard on the proposed modification. - 11.
+No Prior Judicial Determination.
 This Order is entered based on the representations and agreements of the parties and for the purpose of facilitating discovery.
 Nothing in this Order will be construed or presented as a judicial determination that any document or material designated as Confidential Information by counsel or the parties is entitled to protection under Fed.
 R. Civ.
-P. 26(c) or otherwise until such time as the court may rule on a specific document or issue.

-2The receiving party is required to locate, isolate and return e-mails (including attachments to e-mails) that may include Confidential Information, or Confidential Information contained in deposition transcripts or drafts or final expert reports.

-13. Persons Bound by Protective Order.
-This Order will take effect when entered and is binding upon all counsel of record and their law firms, the parties, and persons made subject to this Order by its terms.
+P. 26(c) or otherwise until such time as the court may rule on a specific document or issue. - 12.
+Persons Bound by Protective Order.
+This Order will take effect when entered and is binding upon all counsel of record and their law firms, the parties, and persons made subject to this Order by its terms. - 13.
+Jurisdiction.

-14. Jurisdiction.
 The court's jurisdiction to enforce the provisions of this Order will terminate on the final disposition of this case.
-But a party may file a motion to seek leave to reopen the case to enforce the provisions of this Order.
+But a party may file a motion to seek leave to reopen the case to enforce the provisions of this Order. - 14.
+Confidential Information Subpoenaed or Ordered Produced in OtherLitigation.

-15. Applicability to Parties Later Joined.
-If additional persons or entities become parties to this lawsuit, they must not be given access to any Confidential Information until they execute and file with the court their written agreement to be bound by the provisions of this Order.

-16. Protections Extended to Third-Party's Confidential Information.
-The parties agree to extend the provisions of this Protective Order to Confidential Information produced in this case by third parties, if timely requested by the third party.

-17. Confidential Information Subpoenaed or Ordered Produced in Other Litigation.
 If a receiving party is served with a subpoena or an order issued in other litigation that would compel disclosure of any material or document designated in this action as Confidential Information, the receiving party must so notify the designating party, in writing, immediately and in no event more than three business days after receiving the subpoena or order.
 Such notification must include a copy of the subpoena or court order.